jamiecayley/contestmath/index.md

 # About me

 My name is Jamie and I'm an MMath student at the University of Surrey.
 Before being a student at Surrey I spent a year studing math at UC Berkeley and before then I was self-schooled.
-As of last year I thought the focus of my mathematical career would be abstract algebra but since then I took an introductory real analysis class which I really enjoy, so I guess we'll see where things go from here.
+As of last year I thought the focus of my mathematical career would be abstract algebra but since then I took an introductory real analysis class which I really enjoyed, so I guess we'll see where things go from here.